-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

 “He’s a foster kid.
 His alternatives in life were having no parents or foster care parents who are gay,” Samsel tells students.
 “How do you think I’m going to feel if he commits suicide?
 Awful.”

 In another video, Samsel is recorded telling students, “make babies.
 Who likes making babies?
 That feels good, doesn’t it?
-Procreate.”
+Procreate ...
+You haven’t masturbated?
+Don’t answer that question....God already knows.”

-Videos shared with The Star show Samsel focusing most of his attention on one male student.
+Videos shared with The Star — by parents of students in the class — show Samsel focusing most of his attention on one male student.
 Both Samsel and the student paced around the classroom, talking back and forth.
 Samsel is shown following the student around and grabbing him.
 In one video, he puts his arms around the student and says that he was being hard on him.

-At one point, Samsel tells the student, “You’re about ready to anger me and get the wrath of God.”
-He then pushes him.
+At one point, Samsel tells the student, “You’re about ready to anger me and get the wrath of God.
+Do you believe me when I tell you that God has been speaking to me?”
+He then pushes him, and the student runs to the other side of the classroom.

 In another video, he tells students, “Class, you have permission to kick him in the balls.”

-Parents told The Star that Samsel “put hands on the student” and kneed him in the crotch.
-In a video apparently taken immediately after the incident, the student is shown laying on the ground.
+Parents told The Star that Samsel “put hands on the student” and allegedly kneed him in the crotch.
+In a video apparently taken immediately after the incident, the student is shown on the ground.
 Samsel is standing over him and says, “did it hurt?”

-He then asks him why he is about to start crying and says he can “go to the nurse, she can check it for you.”
+He then asks him why he is about to start crying, pats him on the shoulder and apologizes, and then says he can “go to the nurse, she can check it for you.”

+Samsel addresses another student and says, “do you want to check his nuts for him, please?”

 The videos angered dozens of parents, who felt that their children were put in danger.
 Samsel works with students in several capacities, including as a referee and through church groups, parents said.